 Mentors are people at their very best.
-Never underestimate the value of giving someone your time.
+Never underestimate the value of giving someone

 Pure Insight works with young people leaving children's homes and foster care.
 Many care leavers do manage to build successful lives but most need a helping hand along the way.

 Mentors commit to a minimum of two years to provide practical and emotional support to a young person who needs reliable support networks.

 Do you have a talent and some spare time?
 We have plenty of opportunity for you to support us if you do...